CDLUC3/mrt-doc/design/aws-build/README.md

 > [!NOTE]
 > Merritt Java services are compiled and packaged as War files.
-> These Jar files are saved to AWS CodeArtifact.
+> These War files are saved to AWS CodeArtifact.
+>
 > Development artifacts may be written to CodeArtifact as a *maven snapshot* `-SNAPSHOT.war`.
 > Snapshots can be over-written in CodeArtifact.
+>
 > Release candidates for an artifact must be generated with a unique semantic tag.
 > Artifacts with a semantic tag (non-snapshots) may not be over-written.
-> The Merritt code deployment process will pull WAR files from CodeArtifact.

 #### Build Trigger
 - Triggered by commit to repo (snapshot update)